-I’m running for the Advisory Neighborhood Commission because I want to serve as a resource and advocate for my neighbors with local government.
+My goal is to serve as a dependable resource and dedicated advocate for my neighbors with local government.

 - Public Service.
-For 25+ years, I have worked for the U. S. Environmental Protection Agency where I have had the opportunity to interact with business owners, community members, advocacy and nonprofit organizations, elected officials, and local governments to address issues and concerns.
-Through this experience, I have collaborated and built coalitions with a wide range of parties from diverse backgrounds.
+Through my EPA experience, I have had the opportunity to interact with business owners, community members, advocacy and nonprofit organizations, elected officials, and local governments to address issues and concerns.
 And as a former Peace Corps Volunteer, I value the experience gained through working within a different culture to collaborate with and train high school science teachers in the Philippines.

 - ANC Committee Member.
-As a six-year member of the Economic Development and Zoning Committee, I advised on new development and construction projects for compliance with zoning requirements while also considering impacts to quality of life for the community and residents.
-I currently serve on the Alcohol Beverage Licensing Committee.
-In this role, I review and recommend action to the ANC on all issues affecting liquor licenses while promoting partnerships with businesses that support the economic and social viability of our area.
+On the Economic Development and Zoning Committee, I advised on new development and construction projects for compliance with zoning regulations, while considering impacts to quality of life for the community and residents.
+On the Alcohol Beverage Licensing Committee, I recommended action to the ANC on issues affecting liquor licenses while promoting partnerships with businesses that support the economic and social viability of our area.

 - Community Advocate.
-Since moving to the neighborhood in 2007, I have helped to create a neighborhood block association, organized block and alley cleanups, created neighborhood listservs, and worked with the ANC to address community concerns regarding street safety, illegal dumping, and new development.
-I also requested and recently received ANC approval for a traffic calming study for the 1400 block of Duncan Street NE.
+Since moving to this neighborhood in 2007, I’ve helped to create a neighborhood block association, organized block and alley cleanups, created neighborhood listservs, and worked to address concerns regarding street safety, illegal dumping, and new development.